Jill Scott (singer): 2010–2015: Hidden Beach lawsuit, The Light of the Sun, Woman, and tour

-The album was preceded by the promo single "Shame," which was released on Scott's SoundCloud account in April 2012.
+The album was preceded by the promo single "Shame", which was released on Scott's SoundCloud account in April 2012.
 The single features the rapper Eve and R&B trio The A-Group.
 The video was released on Essence.com on April 13.
 The album's official debut single was "So in Love" featuring Anthony Hamilton.
 It was released in April and debuted at No. 43 on the US Billboard Hot R&B/Hip-Hop Songs chart, Scott's highest debut on that chart.
 It peaked at No. 10 and tied a record with Maxwell's "Fortunate" for spending 14 weeks at No. 1 on the Urban Adult Contemporary Chart.

 Scott promoted the album in several ways, including The Light of the Sundays, several online Essence interviews, and releasing the album as an iTunes LP, giving fans paid access to exclusive photos and videos.
 Scott also embarked on her Summer Block Party tour sponsored by Budweiser's Superfest.
 The tour was a hit, selling out venues throughout the country with opening acts Anthony Hamilton and legendary group Mint Condition.
 It also featured Doug E Fresh as the host and DJ Jazzy Jeff as the DJ.
-The album's second official single, "So Gone (What My Mind Says)," featuring Paul Wall, was released in August 2011, and the video premiered on September 13 on E!
+The album's second official single, "So Gone (What My Mind Says)", featuring Paul Wall, was released in August 2011, and the video premiered on September 13 on E!
 Online.
 It peaked at No. 28 on the US Billboard Hot R&B/Hip-Hop Songs chart.
 Scott also released a video for the song "Hear My Call".
 The project gained Scott four NAACP Image Awards including Outstanding Female Artist, Outstanding Music Video (for "Hear My Call"), Outstanding Song (for "So in Love"), and Outstanding Album (for the whole of The Light of the Sun).

-2015 fifth studio album "Woman"

 During her performance at the Essence Festival, Scott indicated the intention of releasing an album of lullabies.
 Her album Woman is the first album she released on Atlantic Records.
 The album debuted at number one on the Billboard 200 Albums Chart, with 58,000 copies sold in its first week.

-2020–present: Verzuz battle
+2016–present: To Whom This May Concern

 On May 9, 2020, Jill Scott and Erykah Badu came together for the first live stream battle between women.
 During the three-hour Instagram live, the two friends live streamed their hits as well as songs they had written for other artists.
 More than 700,000 viewers tuned in to the battle, including Christina Aguilera, Michelle Obama, Spike Lee, Quincy Jones and Janet Jackson.

+In January 2026, Scott released the single "Beautiful People" as the lead single to her sixth studio album, To Whom This May Concern.
+The album released on February 13, 2026, her first album after a decade-long hiatus.